JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 > Xcode for writing Swift code, take a look at [how JetBrains Fleet handles multiplatform projects](fleet.md).
 >
 {type="tip"}

+## Set up an environment

+Check out the article about [setting up an environment for Kotlin Multiplatform development](multiplatform-setup.md), if you haven’t already.

+The following instructions assume that you have all software necessary for the platforms you're aiming at.

 ## Create a project using the wizard